eschava/broadlink-mqtt/README.md

 `pip install paho-mqtt broadlink`

 ## Configuration
-All configurable parameters are present in `mqtt.conf` file
+All configurable parameters are present in `mqtt.conf` file.
+But there is also `custom.conf` file.
+Changes from `custom.conf` overrides `mqtt.conf` and it's better to put changed configuration parameters there, to avoid conflicts while updating branch from repository.
 Recorded commands are saved under the `commands/` folder
 Macros are saved under the `macros/` folder